 Anima cursor + bound indicator

-The spatial style I presented eventually evolved into a more traditional voice-only OS feature with a visual overlay, which I then helped to stylize.
+The spatial prototype I developed later evolved into a more conventional, voice-first OS feature with a supporting visual overlay—an adaptation I then helped shape and style for the final product experience.

 Look development (After Effects + Element 3D)